Cooking is a creative endeavor as well as a scientific one…and that’s where measurement comes in.

 As a way to provide more organization and structure to cooking, Fannie Farmer created The 1896 Boston Cooking-School Cook Book, which introduced standardized volume measurements and written cooking instructions to American home cooks.
 Today, using standardized measuring tools for cooking has become the norm.
 They provide a foundation for consistency.
 And from there, many of us still channel our love of cooking by instinct or feel – adding a pinch of this a handful of that, or checking moisture content by hand.

 To aid the science part of home cooking, here are 10 tips and explanations with regard to measuring ingredients:

-1. Start with a good set of equipment.
+1. Start with good equipment.